ygCoconut/mAP_3Dvolume/README.md

 # mAP_3Dvolume

 ## Introduction:
 This repo contains a tool to evaluate the mean average precision score (mAP) of 3D segmentation volumes.

-Our tool relates on this fork of the COCO API: https://github.com/youtubevos/cocoapi Please make sure to use our own re-fork, https://github.com/ygCoconut/cocoapi/ if you intend to evaluate the segments by size.
+This tool uses the cocoapi approach for mAP evaluation.
+The master branch runs super fast.
+If you wish to test out the master branch, you can run the legacy branch (https://github.com/ygCoconut/mAP_3Dvolume/tree/legacy).

 ## Important notes:
 - The tool supposes you load arrays saved as h5 files.
 Feel free to change the loadh5 function to load something else.
 - The tool assumes that the z-axis is the first axis, then x then y (i.e. gt.shape = (z, x, y), where z represents the slices of your stack).
 This should not matter in terms of map score though if you load a 3D array.
+- There is a variety of flags that you can use.
+The most important flags are probably -ph and -ps.
+Choose -ps if you already computed the scores, otherwise you can use -ph to feed the tool with your output layer heatmap.
 - In our model output, each voxel has 3 score/affinity values.
 For this reason, the average instance score is calculated in a way that might not be compatible with your model output.
 Feel free to adapt the score function.

 ## Requirements: